logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/window/check-window-not-exists/_index.md

 weight: 3
 aliases:
     - /TA_Automation/Topics/bia_check_window_not_exists.html
+keywords: "check window not exists, check if particular window does not exist, check whether particular window does not exist, check for nonexistence of given window, verify nonexistence of specified window"
 ---
-keyword: [check window not exists, check if particular window does not exist, check whether particular window does not exist, check for nonexistence of given window, verify nonexistence of specified window]
----

-# check window not exists

 ## Description